groundnuty/k8s-wait-for/README.md

 `kubectl create rolebinding default-pod-reader --role=pod-reader --serviceaccount=default:default --namespace=default`

 An extensive discussion on the problem of granting necessary permisions and a number of example solutions can be found [here](https://github.com/groundnuty/k8s-wait-for/issues/6).

+Make sure the service account is mounted. `The connection to the server localhost:8080 was refused - did you specify the right host or port?` might indicate that the service account is not mounted to the pod.
+Double check wether your service account and pod define `automountServiceAccountToken: true`.
+If the service account is mounted, you should see files inside `/var/run/secrets/kubernetes.io/serviceaccount` folder, otherwise `/var/run/secrets/kubernetes.io` might not exist at all.